KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 Step 8: Score and UI
 --------------------

-Without scores, there is no motivation to play.
+Without scores there is no measure of achievement, and no motivation to play again to see if your skills have improved (or are better than your friends!).
 So we will count scores and display it on the screen.

-Only one constant we need here, ``font_size``.
+Only one constant is needed here, ``font_size``.

 .. code-block:: cpp